This article summarises the appeal of Audemars Piguet (AP) in easy-to-understand terms , with terminology hints provided for technical terms.

 The price of a watch depends not only on the quality of the item , but also on the external environment .
 If you keep the following in mind, your judgment will be less likely to waver.

-- Exchange rate: Weak yen → inflow of overseas demand (strong domestic demand).
-Strong yen → be cautious about domestic selling.
+- Exchange rate: Weak yen → overseas demand flows in.
+Strong yen → domestic selling should be done with caution.

-- Interest rates: Low interest rates → Collectibles are a tailwind / High interest rates → Cash preference leads to calm.
+- Interest rates: Low interest rates → tailwind / High interest rates → calming down due to preference for cash.

 - Gold price: Impact on primary prices of solid gold.
 There may be a return to stainless steel.